Typexex/Quant-Bardo-Notes-for-People/README.md

 - CRYSTALS-Kyber team for the KEM algorithm
 - All contributors and users of Bardo Notes for People

-Contact
+## Contact

-For questions, issues, or collaboration: Email typexai@proton.me
+- General: support@bardotypexai.com
+- Legal: legal@bardotypexai.com
+- DMCA: dmca@bardotypexai.com
+- Partnerships: partners@bardotypexai.com

-Made by the BardoQuantum Security Team.
-Protecting your data in the post-quantum era.
+Made by the TypexAI, TypexEx.